 The IRDF provides support for two years.
 Support for the second year will be subject to:

-As a fellow, your salary will be at least $40,000 per year.
-The average annual salary offered to successful applicants last year was approximately $57,000.
+The salary for a fellow will be at least $45,000 per year.
+The average annual salary offered to successful applicants last year was approximately $58,000.

-Note: It is up to you to negotiate your salary and fringe benefits with the organization.
+Note: It is up to the candidate to negotiate his or her salary and employment benefits with the company.

 The nomination must include the original of each of the following:

-If more than one organization is nominating you, you must submit separate applications and supporting documents to each organization.
+If more than one company is nominating the same candidate, the candidate must submit separate applications and supporting documents to each company.

 NSERC IRDF support is limited to one two-year award per nominee.

-There is no limit to the number of nominations that an individual organization may make.
-However, the total number of awards that NSERC will make, as well as the number of awards held in a given organization, may be limited each year.
+There is no limit to the number of nominations that an individual company may make.
+However, the total number of awards that NSERC will make, as well as the number of awards held in a given company, may be limited each year.
 NSERC does not reserve a quota of positions for specific research disciplines.

-Two members of the NSERC IRDF College of Reviewers, composed of federal government employees from departments and agencies with an interest in research and development, will review each nomination.
-Members may also confer with other federal government colleagues with expertise in areas addressed by specific applications.
-If the nominating organization does not wish certain individuals or groups to see the proposal, it should clearly identify them in a covering letter.
+Two members of the NSERC IRDF College of Reviewers, composed of federal government employees from departments and agencies with an interest in research and development, and academic researchers who have experience with industrial research collaborations (through NSERC’s Partnerships Programs), will review each nomination.
+Members may also confer with other colleagues with expertise in areas addressed by specific applications.
+If the nominating company does not wish certain individuals or groups to see the proposal, it should clearly identify them in a covering letter.

 The members separately assess the merit of the candidate and the merit of the research proposal.
 To be successful, both the applicant and the research proposal must be meritorious.